keflavich/astropy-fitgui/README.md

  * allow plotter to be in another window (e.g., for aplpy or pyspeckit, don't muck with the plotting tools at all, just provide an interface to fit and modify the model)

+ * Create GUI-based model builder for initializing, e.g., polynomial models, N-gaussian models, etc.
+     * currently, not very easy to make a generic model for fitting